anamabo/SegmentWaterWithPaligemma/README.md

 > cd <path to SegmentWaterWithPaligemma>
 > pipenv install --dev
 > pipenv shell
+> git clone --quiet --branch=main --depth=1 https://github.com/google-research/big_vision big_vision
 > pre-commit install
 ```

-This last plugin will facilitate and automate the code formatting.
+The last two commands will install Big Vision and the pre-commit hooks.
+The pre-commit hooks will check the code before committing.

 ***Note:*** If you use VS Code or Pycharm, make sure to set up your Python interpreter
 to the virtual environment created.